 Even relatively small pit bulls in the 40- to 50-pound range often have heads that are the size of dogs weighing twice this much.
-These larger heads mean larger teeth, jaws and muscles, which usually spells doom for fragile toys.
+These larger heads mean larger teeth, jaws, and muscles, which usually spell doom for fragile toys.

 2. Many pit bulls have exceptionally wide jaws.

 While the larger proportions of many pit bull heads provide increased jaw power, the mechanical advantage supplied by the relatively wide jaws of pit bulls also plays a part in their power-chewing prowess.

 Because pits often have wider jaws, they can apply more leverage and torque on their toys (or whatever happens to suit their fancy), which allows them to make quick work of even the most durable items.

 Early pit bulls were selected for their willingness to complete the task at hand, regardless of negative stimuli – a characteristic called “gameness.”

 In the old (and tragic) days, this meant that pit bulls were selected for their willingness to fight, despite any pain or injury they had suffered.
 Of course, few chew toys fight back, so even a run-of-the-mill pit bull is often willing to persevere until a toy is utterly destroyed.